Brazil man kills 4 children with hatchet at daycare center

 The assailant turned himself in at a police station and did not appear to have any connection with the center, which offers nursery services, preschool education and after-school activities.
 The dead were between the ages of 5 and 7, authorities said.

-Investigators were searching for a motive, a police detective told television reporters in Blumenau, a city in southern Brazil, near the Atlantic coast.
+Authorities were searching for a motive, the police detective leading the investigation, Ronnie Esteves, told television reporters in Blumenau, a city in southern Brazil, near the Atlantic coast.

 The mayor said five wounded children were take to hospitals.
 One was in serious condition.